Pittsburgh vs. Syracuse NCAA Football Odds, Plays and Insights | November 27, 2021

 Syracuse Stats and Trends

-- Syracuse has played 11 games, with eight wins against the spread.
+- Syracuse has eight wins against the spread in 11 games this year.

-- The Orange covered the spread in their only game when underdogs by 13 points or more.
+- The Orange have been underdogs by 13 points or more once this season and covered the spread.

-- Syracuse's games this season have gone over the point total five times in 11 opportunities (45.5%).
+- Syracuse's games this season have hit the over on five of 11 set point totals (45.5%).

-- Syracuse is 5-0 against the spread and 3-2 overall in games when it puts up more than 24.1 points.
+- Syracuse is 5-0 against the spread and 3-2 overall in games when it records more than 24.1 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.